msoffsite/Cascade_Backend_Developer_Assessment/README.md

 ## Problem
 1. Create a REST API using ASP.NET MVC and write a method to return a sorted list of these by Publisher, Author (last, first), then title.

-2. Write another API method to return a sorted list by Author (last, first) then title.
+2. Write another API method to add an entry to the Book table.

 3. If you had to create one or more tables to store the Book data in a MS SQL database, outline the table design along with fields and their datatypes.